 1001.5.1.3 Procedure.
-The sieve analysis shall be performed in accordance with paragraph 1001.5.1.3.1 or 1001.5.1.3.2 depending on whether a dry or washed gradation is desired.
+The sieve analysis shall be performed in accordance AASHTO T27.

+When determination of the minus 200 material is required, this shall be performed in accordance with AASHTO T11.
 A dry gradation may be run on any material where the accuracy of the sieve analysis does not require washing.
-The district's Operations Engineer should be consulted when there is a question as to whether a dry or washed gradation should be run.
+The District Operations Engineer should be consulted when there is a question as to whether a dry or washed gradation should be run.